Ghasak/nvim/VSCode_setting/README.md

 you will add the following in the `VSCode Setting file`,

 ## For Virtualenv or a new python
-To ensure things are working you need to install `pynvim` integrated with the python that you are working on I usuaully use
+To ensure things are working you need to install `pynvim` integrated with the python that you are working on I usuaully use:

 ### For Global python
 ```shell